mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 - `description` a string describing the library
 - `extra_cflags` a list of extra compiler flags to be added to the `Cflags` field after the header search path
-- `filebase`, the base name to use for the pkg-config file, as an example the value of `libfoo` would produce a pkg-config file called `libfoo.pc`
+- `filebase` the base name to use for the pkg-config file; as an example, the value of `libfoo` would produce a pkg-config file called `libfoo.pc`
 - `install_dir` the directory to install to, defaults to the value of option `libdir` followed by `/pkgconfig`
 - `libraries` a list of built libraries (usually results of shared_library) that the user needs to link against.
-Arbitraty strings can also be provided and they will be added into the `Libs` field.
+Arbitrary strings can also be provided and they will be added into the `Libs` field.
 Since 0.45.0 dependencies of built libraries will be automatically added to `Libs.private` field.
 If a dependency is provided by pkg-config then it will be added in